Reigate Priory, the Grounds and Park

 After his death the family fortunes declined and in 1681 the Priory was sold.
 Since 1988 a beacon has stood in the Priory grounds to celebrate Lord Howard’s Armada success.
 The modern Ark Royal aircraft carrier is adopted by Reigate and the Sea Cadet’s training ship at Redhill is named the Ark Royal.

 Following the ownership by the Howard family Reigate Priory it was sold in 1681 to John Parsons, a wealthy London brewer.
 John Parsons had the 500 year old Priory improved and updated.
 One of the improvements was a new entrance from Bell Street with fine wrought iron gates.
 He became active in politics, representing Reigate in Parliament for more than thirty years and in 1703 became Lord Mayor of London.
 He celebrated his year in office by presenting a chandelier to Reigate Parish Church that can still be seen there.
-John Parsons died in 1717 to be succeeded by his son, Humphrey, who went on to become Lord Mayor of London twice.
+John Parsons died in 1717 to be succeeded by , Humphrey, who went on to become Lord Mayor of London twice.
 Unfortunately he was to die halfway through his second term in 1741.
 He too was interred at Reigate Parish Church.

 Ownership by the Parsons family was followed in 1766 by that of Richard Ireland who bought it at auction and made considerable further